 Regardless of which method of self-payment you choose, there are a few guidelines to a successful first paycheck:

-- Get payroll software or a company to record your payments, generate paystubs, and customer receipt.
+Use payroll software or a service to step by step guide you in recording your payments, generate paystubs, and customer receipts, ensuring tax return compliance and recurring transfer accuracy.
 (Paystubsnow comes highly recommended).